 In larger companies, this will likely be the person in charge of corporate social responsibility (CSR), but at smaller businesses, it might simply be the owner or manager.

 Determine who your point of contact is and form a strong relationship with that person.
 Your in-person meetings will go much more smoothly if you already have a good partnership with whomever is writing the checks.

 Partnerships go two ways.
-If you ask for donations–monetary, in-kind, or otherwise–you have to show the business that they’ll receive something in return.
+If you ask for donations–monetary or in-kind–you have to show the business that they’ll receive something in return.

 Depending on your existing relationship with the company, how much they donate, and your available resources, this could take a multitude of forms:

 - Logos and names on banners at events.